Insure.com ranks 2025’s best insurers. See the winners.

 How Humana scores for policy offerings

-Another strength for Humana is its policy offerings, with 81% of customers saying they felt it had a good selection available.
-It had the fourth-highest score in this category.
-BCBS of Michigan, Kaiser Permanente and Horizon were the only companies to do better than Humana in this category.
+Another strength for Humana is its policy offerings, with 86% of its customers saying it offered a good selection.
+It had the third-highest score in this category.
+Elevance and Molina were the only companies that did better than Humana in this category.

 Would customers recommend Humana to others?